Rogfast: Project halt and updated plans: 2019–2020

 In late November 2020, the Norwegian Public Roads Administration received new approval from the government for a revised budget of NOK24.8 billion (€2.55 billion) (contrary to the April 2020 "hope" of reducing it to NOK21 billion), an increase of roughly NOK8 billion from the budget approved in 2017.
 The government agreed to increase its direct contribution to NOK9.9 billion, with the remaining NOK14.9 billion to be financed by borrowing that would be repaid by tolls charged to vehicles using the Rogfast; this constituted matching NOK3.9 billion increases on both the government contribution and the toll-based loan.

 As of March 2022 the estimated opening date has further been delayed to 2033, with more recent delays due to gaining successful contractor bids.

+On December 12, 2022, the first main contract was signed with Skanska for the construction of the northern part of the 26.7-kilometer tunnel, valued at nearly 5 billion NOK.
+The second main contract, signed on January 9, 2023, with Implenia Norge, focuses on the southern part of the tunnel, amounting to 4 billion NOK.
+The final main contract, signed June 11, 2024, also with Implenia/Stangeland for the middle part of the tunnel is valued at 6.2 billion NOK.

+As of November 2023, in the Kvitsøy tunnel, contractor Hæhre/Risa completed the blasting phase, conducting around 800 blasts over 3.5 kilometers, and initiated groundwork for water and sewage systems, targeting completion of their contract by spring/summer 2024.
+In Mekjarvik, Implenia/Stangeland has excavated 1.3 kilometers of the tunnel, with the aim to reach daylight by early 2024.
+Construction has also commenced at the other end.

 Name

 The name Rogfast is an abbreviation for the Norwegian name Rogaland fastforbindelse which is translated to English as the "Rogaland fixed link".
-Boknafjord tunnel refers to the Boknafjord and Kvitsøy tunnel to the Kvitsøy island.
+Boknafjord tunnel refers to the Boknafjord and Kvitsøy tunnel refers to the island and the municipality of the same name.